Be inspired with Recipes created by Chefs.

 Here’s how each chocolate differs:

-Dark chocolate; contains a minimum of 43 per cent cocoa, according to European norms.
+Contains a minimum of 43 per cent cocoa, according to European norms.
 A 70 per cent cocoa chocolate is considered quite dark while 85 per cent and even 88 per cent cocoa dark chocolates have become quite popular with dark chocolate lovers.

-Milk chocolate; is the best-known kind of eating chocolate.
+Is the best-known kind of eating chocolate.
 Milk chocolate is made by combining the chocolate liquid, extra cocoa butter, milk or cream, sweetening and flavourings.

-White chocolate; is made from cocoa butter, milk, sugar and vanilla.
+Is made from cocoa butter, milk, sugar and vanilla.

-Ruby chocolate; was placed on the market in late 2017 and is the first new variety to be introduced since white chocolate 80 years ago.
+Was placed on the market in late 2017 and is the first new variety to be introduced since white chocolate 80 years ago.
 It’s made with unfermented cocoa beans, which produce the red-pink colouring and has an intense, yet smooth and berry taste despite no berries or berry flavouring being added to the chocolate.

 While chocolate is a go-to favourite in many sweet snacks and desserts, chefs across Australia and the globe are now incorporating chocolate into their main courses.
 A most common savoury dish that uses chocolate is the Mole Chilli Con Carne, which includes unsweetened chocolate.